High-Energy Pion Scattering in Holographic QCD: A Comparison with Experimental Data

 The setup described above is consistent with confinement and chiral symmetry breaking.\footnote{For a top-down example of a similar background in string theory, see reference \cite{Kuperstein:2008cq}.}

 To dimensionally reduce the action \eqref{eq:2_action1}, the field $A_M$ is decomposed into complete sets of modes $\{\psi_{n}(w)\}_{n \geq 1}$ and $\{\phi_{n}(w)\}_{n \geq 0}$:

 As in reference \cite{Armoni:2024gqv}, $B_{\mu}^{(n)}$ correspond to a tower of massive meson fields alternating between vector and axial-vector states, with the lightest state $B_{\mu}^{(1)}$ identified as the $\rho$-meson field.
-The zero mode $\varphi^{(0)}$ is identified as the massless pion field, while the remaining fields $\varphi^{(n)}$ for $n \geq 1$ correspond to the would-be Nambu--Goldstone bosons absorbed by $B_{\mu}^{(n)}$.
+The zero mode $\varphi^{(0)}$ is identified as the massless pion field.
+It has the correct quantum numbers and is massless because of its role as the Nambu--Goldstone boson of chiral symmetry breaking.
+The remaining fields $\varphi^{(n)}$ for $n \geq 1$ correspond to the would-be Nambu--Goldstone bosons absorbed by $B_{\mu}^{(n)}$.

 To obtain a canonically normalised four-dimensional action for our mesons, we require the wavefunctions $\psi_{n}(w)$ and $\phi_{n}(w)$ to satisfy the following orthonormality conditions:

 We also choose $\psi_{n}(w)$ and $\phi_{n}(w)$ for $n \geq 1$ to satisfy the following equations: